redreamality/learning-to-rank/README.rst

 6) A. Schuth, F. Sietsma, S. Whiteson, D. Lefortier M. de Rijke (2014): *Multileaved Comparisons for Fast Online Evaluation*.
 In: CIKM'14, 2014.
 7) A. Chuklin, A. Schuth, K. Zhou, M. de Rijke (2015): *A comparative analysis of interleaving methods for aggregated search*.
 In: ACM Transactions on Information Systems, 2015.

+If your paper is missing from this list, please let us know.

 A paper describing Lerot is published in the living labs workshop at CIKM’13:
 A. Schuth, K. Hofmann, S. Whiteson, M. de Rijke (2013): *Lerot: an Online Learning to Rank Framework*.
 In: Living Labs for Information Retrieval Evaluation workshop at CIKM’13., 2013.